 4. Unlimited Cleanups

 A website can be targeted and hacked more than once.
-The average WordPress security plugin offers an expensive one-time cleanup service.
+Most average security plugins offer an expensive one-time cleanup service.

 So, it’s better to opt for one that gives you unlimited malware removal.

 If you own a website, you know that the more traffic you get, the better.
 Your website will begin ranking for relevant keywords, sales will increase, and your revenue will shoot up.

 While traffic is great, not all kinds of traffic is good.
 Some traffic has malicious intent and wants to hack your website.
 Fortunately, you can track such traffic with a firewall plugin.